Staff

 The qualification will take approximately 107 guided learning hours.
 However, various factors such as the learner/tutor ratio, the number of learners and the experience levels of the learners will influence the time allocated to the delivery of any given course.

-In order for your learners to complete their Level 3 Certificate in Higher Sports Leadership they must complete a total of 30 hours demonstration of leadership.
-These 30 hours are made up of the learners completing 10 hours during Unit 2 and then completing a minimum of 20 hours over two of the three optional units below:
+In order for your learners to complete their Level 3 Certificate in Higher Sports Leadership they must complete a total of 15 hours demonstration of leadership in school or within their local community.

-As part of the Certificate of Personal Effectiveness (COPE) Year 13 pupils who select the COPE Sport option take part in a Sports Leadership programme called the SheerSkill programme in partnership with BCSDN, St Patrick’s College, BBMS and Little Flower Girls School.
-Pupils have the opportunity to gain the following coaching qualifications during the programme:
+As part of the leadership programme, students will also take part in a Sports Leadership programme called the SheerSkill programme in partnership with Community Sports network (CSN) and partner schools.
+Students have the opportunity to gain some or all of the following coaching qualifications during the programme:

-The pupils utilise the skills gained as Sports Leaders to run a Year 8 Multi-Sport event, support sports clubs in school and complete their COPE qualification.
+The students utilise the skills gained as Sports Leaders to run a Year 8 Multi-Sport event, support sports clubs in school and complete their level 3 qualification.